buzzfeed/design/recruiting/_overview.md

 We're also looking for 2 **Senior Product Designers** to join our team in New York.
 Email [Kelsey Scherer](mailto:kelsey.scherer@buzzfeed.com) or [apply directly](https://boards.greenhouse.io/buzzfeed/jobs/1788599?gh_jid=1788599) if you're interested and feel your skills align with those in our [Product Design Roles](https://github.com/buzzfeed/design/blob/master/product-design-roles.md).

-We're also looking for an **Associate Product Designer** to join our team in New York.
-Email [Allison Krausman](mailto:allison.krausman@buzzfeed.com) or [apply directly](https://boards.greenhouse.io/buzzfeed/jobs/1914356?gh_jid=1914356) if you're interested and feel your skills align with those in our [Product Design Roles](https://github.com/buzzfeed/design/blob/master/product-design-roles.md).

 ## The Team
 The Product Design team at BuzzFeed is made up of multidisciplinary designers, who are individually responsible for all aspects of design: user research, UX design, visual design, prototyping and, on the web, front-end implementation.
 Additionally, our designers are key collaborators when it comes to cross-disciplinary activities such as product discovery and A/B experiment definition, design and analysis.